Vile Days: The Village Voice Art Columns, 1985-1988

 SculptureCenter, Friday, March 15, 2019

-Earlier this year, at the invitation of its curator, Sohrab Mohebbi, ScupltureCenter hosted the New York launch of Vile Days: The Village Voice Art Columns, 1985-1988, a collection of texts by Gary Indiana, edited by Bruce Hainley, published by Semiotext(e).
+Over two years ago, at the invitation of its curator, Sohrab Mohebbi, ScupltureCenter hosted the New York launch of Vile Days: The Village Voice Art Columns, 1985-1988, a collection of texts by Gary Indiana, edited by Bruce Hainley, published by Semiotext(e).
 These texts were published from 1985 to 1988 in the Village Voice, where Gary Indiana, a writer, artist, actor and theater director, was operating as a weekly art columnist.
 For years, the Village Voice functioned as a platform of sharp criticism which ended in 2018, after having deeply shaken the cultural and intellectual New York life, especially in the 1980s.
 Vile Days should be read to realize how much we need to appreciate the tone of these columns, all the more so in the current context of conformism and political correctness of language.

 Sohrab Mohebbi: I first met Gary Indiana in October 2015 in a symposium organized around his exhibition at 356 S. Mission, the launch of his memoir I Can Give You Anything but Love, and reissue of his novel Resentment.
 I clearly remember when he took the stage to read he said, “I am not in the business of being honored… I am just another asshole.”
 I didn’t know about Barbara Ess’ no wave magazine that he was referring to, but either way, it became obvious to me that this was not a self-deprecating feigning of humility either.
 Indiana was always suspicious of the economy of names and how they operate in the so-called culture industry.
 I Can Give You Anything but Love, unlike most examples in the genre, does not smack of self-eroticism of the author’s association with who’s who in his/her rise to (or fall from) stardom.
 In “No Name Review,” a column published on January 28, 1986, we read “I thought if I got rid of the names then I could get rid of the genders.
 If I got rid of the genders, I could get rid of the hierarchy.
 If I get rid of the hierarchy, I could demolish the structure.
 The problem was, and is, that no one can do this without a lot of help, and like-minded people are always fighting over trivia.”